zettawatt/colony/README.md

 </p>

 This process is ok for individual file uploads, but becomes very tedious if you're doing more than a few of these.
 If you want to upload a bunch of stuff at once, check out the bulk uploader and downloader commands in [colony-utils](https://github.com/zettawatt/colony-utils).
 This automates the download, metadata curation, and Autonomi upload process for you.

+###### Uploading Pods
+After adding pod references or metadata for uploaded files, clicking the "Upload All Pods" button will push your pods to the Autonomi network.
+This step _is_ optional.
+Colony can run in download only mode with the pods saved to your local disk, requiring no ETH or AUTONOMI tokens to use.
+However, uploading your pods has several benefits:
+- **Recovery** - With your seed phrase, you can recover all of your pods and access all files you've uploaded to the network.
+If your computer breaks or is lost reentering your seed phrase on boot enables you to recover everything you've had
+- **Portability** - If you want to run Colony on another machine and have a common setup, uploading to Autonomi allows you to synchronize between multiple devices
+- **Sync Speed** - one of the longest operations in sync is fetching your pods.
+Fetching non-existant data is very time consuming vs fetching data that exists
+- **Sharing** - You are unable to share your pods if you have not uploaded them to the network.

+The cost to upload several pods is very minimal (typically several US cents per pod) and once created can be updated for free.

+If you have uploaded your pods in the past, ensure that you upload them every time before you run a Sync.
+This is because Sync will fetch your pods from the network and overwrite whatever you have done locally.

 ## 🏗️ Architecture